-g method may be used to calculate average and peak supply quantity requirements for a public water een in operation for at least ten (10) years and has an accurate record of MROs for that time period: $ADCD = (Max Average) \times PRSC$ $PDCD = (ADCD \times PF) + FF$ Where: ADCD = Average daily consumer demand in gallons per residential service connection per day.
+(A) The following method may be used to calculate average and peak supply quantity requirements for a public water system that has been in operation for at least ten (10) years and has an accurate record of MROs for that time period:

+$$ADCD = (Max Average) \times PRSC$$

+$PDCD = (ADCD \times PF) + FF$

+Where: ADCD = Average daily consumer demand in gallons per residential service connection per day.

 PDCD = Peak daily consumer demand in gallons per residential service connection per day.

-Max Average = Maximum average daily consumer demand in gallons per service connection as calculated by: Max Average = $(ADCD10) \div (SC10)$ Where: ADCD10 = The highest average daily demand as reported on the MROs over the previous ten (10) year period.
-SC10 = The number of service connections at ADCD10.
+Max Average = Maximum average daily consumer demand in gallons per service connection as calculated by:

+Max Average = $$(ADCD10) \div (SC10)$$

+Where: ADCD10 = The highest average daily demand as reported on the MROs over the previous ten (10) year period.

+SC10 0 The number of service connections at ADCD10.

 PRSC = Proposed number of residential service connections.

-PF = Peak daily demand factor as calculated by the following: $PF = MDD10 \div 10YADD$ Where: MDD10 = The maximum single day demand as reported on the MROs over the previous ten (10) year period.
+PF = Peak daily demand factor as calculated by the following:

+$$PF = MDD10 \div 10YADD$$

+Where: MDD10 0 The maximum single day demand as reported on the MROs over the previous ten (10) year period.

 10YADD = The ten (10) year average daily demand as calculated from the previous ten (10) year period.

 FF = Fire flow demand value equal to the fire protection flowrate provided by the public water system or zero (0) if the public water system is not providing fire protection.